arturcp/portfolio-react/README.md

 Configure your git
 ==================

-Go to the terminal and, inside the folder of your project, run:
+Go to the terminal and, from inside the folder of your project, run:

 ```bash
   git remote add live ssh://user@mydomain.com/var/repos/arturprado.git
 ```

-where `user` is your digital ocean user and `mydomain` is the ip address of your server or your domain.
+where `user` is your digital ocean's user and `mydomain` is the ip address of your server or your domain.

 On Digital Ocean, user is usually `root`.
 For now, the IP address is `206.189.67.82`.